GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 - **host**: A hostname (`www.example.com`), a `*` before the hostname to match subdomains (`*.example.com`), or just a wildcard `*`.

 - **path**: Must start with `/` and be present.
-If alone it will always treated as `/*`.
-For example `/*`, `/foo*`, or `/foo/bar`.
+If alone, it is treated as `/*`.
+For example: `/*`, `/foo*`, or `/foo/bar`.
 Each '`*`' matches 0 or more characters.

 ## Special cases {: #special }

 `<all_urls>`
-: It matches any URL that starts with a permitted scheme.
-Includes any pattern listed in the [valid patterns](#valid-examples).
-This is considered a broad host permission, which means the review process will take longer.
+: It matches any URL that starts with a permitted scheme, including any pattern listed under [valid patterns](#valid-examples).
+This is a broad host permission, meaning the Chrome web store [review may take longer](/docs/webstore/review-process/#review-time-factors).

 `file:///`
 : Allows your extension to run on local files.
-It has no host and requires the user to manually [enable access][permissions].
+It has no host and requires the user to manually [grant access][permissions-allow-access].

 Port URLs
-: Use `http://localhost/*` to match any localhost ports during development.
-For IP addresses, include the specific address plus a wildcard in the path.
+: Yuu can use `http://localhost/*` to match any localhost ports during development.
+For IP addresses, you can specify the address plus a wildcard in the path.
 For example: `http://127.0.0.1/*`

 Top Level domain match patterns
 : [Top Level domain][mdn-tld] match patterns like `http://google.*/*` are not supported.
 They should be listed individually.
 For example: `http://google.es/*` and `http://google.fr/*`.